 If your teenager is old enough to attend a private addiction rehab clinic, then this is the most intensive therapeutic addiction treatment available in the UK.

-PCP treat gaming addiction successfully using a number of proven and highly effective therapies and treatments.
+Rehab Today by PCP treat gaming addiction successfully using a number of proven and highly effective therapies and treatments.
 All of our gaming rehab treatments are delivered by a team of qualified addiction specialists including Counsellors, Psychotherapists and Doctors.
 We provide affordable primary, secondary and tertiary care for those suffering from the illness of addiction.

 Free Gaming Addiction Help and Support